-The Notice of Outcome will also include information on when the results are considered by the University to be final, any changes that occur prior to finalization, and the relevant procedures and bases for any available appeal options.
+The Notice of Outcome will also include information on when the results are considered by the University to be final, any changes that occur prior to finalization, and the relevant procedures and bases for appeal options (see section 37).

-33. Statement of the Rights of the Parties (see Appendix A)
+32. Statement of the Rights of the Parties (see Appendix A)

-34. Sanctions
+33. Sanctions